GabrieldMatos/ioasys-camp/README.md

 /investors/id

-*example: localhost:3003/users //this URL with a get HTTP verb will return all users registereds*
+**example: localhost:3003/users**    *--this URL with a get HTTP verb will return all users registereds*